locvx1234/Linux-Tutorial/samba_server.md

 user3:1003:
 ```

-Other security methods are: Domain level security and Server level security.
+Other security methods: domain and server level security are deprecated in latest Samba.